 1. Tell the venue your budget

 It might feel counterintuitive to put your cards on the table at the beginning of the game, but starting negotiations by stating what you have (or want) to spend can actually prove beneficial.
-Ordinarily, a venue would respond to an enquiry by providing their “rack rate” figures and you’d need to negotiate down from there.
+Ordinarily, a venue would respond to an inquiry by providing their “rack rate” figures and you’d need to negotiate down from there.
 This way – if they want your business – it’s down to them to either meet your budget or negotiate upwards with you.

 You can gain trust and respect by being honest and treating venue managers as partners rather than simply playing hardball.
 By asking for their help, explaining the cost restrictions you’re operating with but expressing your keen desire to work with the venue, they’re more likely to try to accommodate you.
 However, don’t alienate them with a budget so low they’ll dismiss you out of the gate – be realistic!